 Louis Caldera is a private investor and corporate director.
+He currently serves on the board of directors of Career Education Corporation and serves on its audit, compensation and compliance commitees.
 He served as vice president of Programs of the Jack Kent Cooke Foundation from July 2010 until March 2012.
 Louis was a senior fellow at the Center for American Progress from June 2009 to June 2010, and served as Director of the White House Military Office in the Obama Administration from January 2009 to May 2009.
 Louis served as a tenured member of the University of New Mexico Law School faculty from August 2003 to December 2010 and was president of the University of New Mexico from August 2003 to February 2006.
 Previously, Louis was vice chancellor for university advancement at The California State University and Secretary of the Army in the Clinton Administration.